civol/HDLRuby/README.md

 Contrary to descriptions in high-level HDL like SystemVerilog, VHDL or SystemC, HDLRuby::High descriptions are not software-like description of hardware, but are programs meant to produce hardware descriptions.
-In other words, while the execution of a common HDL code will result of some simulation of the described hardware, the execution of HDLRuby::High code will result in some low-level hardware description.
+In other words, while the execution of a common HDL code will result in some simulation of the described hardware, the execution of HDLRuby::High code will result in some low-level hardware description.
 This low-level description is synthesizable, and can also be simulated like any standard hardware description.
-This decoupling of the representation of the hardware from the point of view of the user (HDLRuby::High), and the actual hardware description (HDLRuby::Low) make it possible to provide the user with any advanced software features without jeopardizing the synthesizability of the actual hardware description.
+This decoupling of the representation of the hardware from the point of view of the user (HDLRuby::High), and the actual hardware description (HDLRuby::Low) makes it possible to provide the user with any advanced software features without jeopardizing the synthesizability of the actual hardware description.

 For that purpose, each construct in HDLRuby::High is not a direct description of